starlit-nox/reading-notes/301/Class03/classnotes_03.md

 **What is the purpose of a key?**

-- The **Key** is used to identify something when it doesn't have a stable ID.
+- The **Key** is used to identify something when it doesn't have a stable ID and keeps track of the items.

 -----------------